GM-Consult-Pty-Ltd/dictosaurus/README.md

 The `dictosaurus` package provides language reference utilities used in `information retrieval systems`.

 Three utility classes provide dictionary and thesaurus functions:
-* the [Dictionary](https://pub.dev/documentation/dictosaurus/latest/dictosaurus/Dictionary-class.html) class exposes methods that return the properties (definitions, inflections, part-of-speech, phrases, synonyms and antonyms) of a `term` in a `vocabulary`;
+* the [Dictionary](https://pub.dev/documentation/dictosaurus/latest/dictosaurus/Dictionary-class.html) class exposes methods that return the properties (definitions, inflections, part-of-speech, phrases, synonyms and antonyms) of a `term`;
 * the [Thesaurus](https://pub.dev/documentation/dictosaurus/latest/dictosaurus/Thesaurus-class.html) class exposes methods that return the synonyms or antonyms of a `term` ; and
 * the [AutoCorrect](https://pub.dev/documentation/dictosaurus/latest/dictosaurus/AutoCorrect-class.html) class exposes methods that return alternative spellings for a `term` or terms that start with the same characters.

 The [DictoSaurus](https://pub.dev/documentation/dictosaurus/latest/dictosaurus/DictoSaurus-class.html) class implements the [Dictionary](https://pub.dev/documentation/dictosaurus/latest/dictosaurus/Dictionary-class.html), [Thesaurus](https://pub.dev/documentation/dictosaurus/latest/dictosaurus/Thesaurus-class.html) and [AutoCorrect](https://pub.dev/documentation/dictosaurus/latest/dictosaurus/AutoCorrect-class.html) interfaces.

-The [DictoSaurus](https://pub.dev/documentation/dictosaurus/latest/dictosaurus/DictoSaurus-class.html) also exposes the [Future<List<String>> expandTerm(String term)](https://pub.dev/documentation/dictosaurus/latest/dictosaurus/DictoSaurus/expandTerm.html) function that performs `term-expansion`, returning a list of terms in descending order of relevance (best match first).
+The [DictoSaurus](https://pub.dev/documentation/dictosaurus/latest/dictosaurus/DictoSaurus-class.html) also exposes the [expandTerm](https://pub.dev/documentation/dictosaurus/latest/dictosaurus/DictoSaurus/expandTerm.html) method that performs `term-expansion`, returning a list of terms in descending order of relevance (best match first).
 The (expanded) list of terms includes the `term`, its `synonyms` (if any) and spelling correction suggestions.

 Refer to the [references](#references) to learn more about information retrieval systems.